| | | |

 Sadly, this rule is particularly important for Honduras solo travelers.
 Like flashing around valuables, being noticeably intoxicated in a foreign country makes you a clear target to both theft and predators looking to take advantage.

-If you plan to go out drinking while solo traveling, abide by these safety rules.
+If you plan to go out drinking while solo traveling, abide by these safety tips.

 1. Know your limits.
 Don’t pass the point of no return where you need to rely on strangers for help.